Clinic Veterinary Assistant/Technician

 Purpose of The Position

-Performs the procedures required to monitor animals during surgery and assist with monitoring as needed while animals are recovering surgery, removes pets from surgery table, assists with surgery check-in when needed, and assists with any other veterinary care provided by the Humane Society of Utah Clinic.
+Performs the procedures required to monitor animals during surgery and assist with monitoring as needed while animals are recovering surgery, removes pets from surgery table, assists with surgery check-in when needed, prepare and administer vaccines under the direction of a staff veterinarian, and assists with any other veterinary care provided by the Humane Society of Utah Clinic.

 While performing the essential functions of this job, veterinary assistants/technicians are regularly required to lift 50 - 75 pounds repeatedly throughout the workday and must be able to safely and properly restrain large and/or fractious animals.
 Technicians are regularly required to kneel, bend, twist, stand and walk for long periods, and converse with clients to explain procedures and service schedules.
 The technicians are required to regularly perform repetitive wrist, hand and/or finger movement.
 The veterinary technician is regularly required to talk, feel the attributes of objects, grasp, push, and reach with arms or hands.